Pajarito Ski Area

 Expert

-The Pajarito Ski area, located in the Jemez Mountains just above Los Alamos, is the best-kept ski secret in New Mexico!
+The Pajarito Ski area, located in the Jemez Mountains just above Los Alamos, is, in a good snow year, the best-kept ski secret in New Mexico!
 The tourists who head straight for Taos, Angel Fire, or Red River have never heard of it.
 Even the Texans who jam the lift lines on weekends at Ski Santa Fe 20 miles east for the most part don't know about it and have never skied it.
 But when the snow is good, there is no better place to ski in New Mexico!
 Pajarito, with a vertical drop of a little over 1,400 feet, is situated on a long north-facing ridge in the Jemez Mountains just above Los Alamos.
 The area is a couple miles wide, with 40 runs - all with vertical drops of 900 - 1200 feet - extending from the top to the bottom of the mountain.
 There are lots of groomed blue cruisers, especially under the Townsight and Spruce chairlifts.
 But there are also some very gnarly black runs, mainly served by the Aspen and Mother lifts.
 This is a place where there are so many runs that you can ski all day and not ski the same run twice.
 And you can get a lot of runs in here, because it is NEVER crowded.

 Upsides: Variety of runs, no crowds or lift lines, scenery, friendly staff.
 Also, lift tickets here are about $9-18 less than at the better-known NM ski resorts-a real bargain!